 Preventions of Red Spots

-The best way to prevent red spots on the scalp is to be aware of your haircare routine.
+The best way to prevent red spots on scalp is to be aware of your haircare routine.
 “I recommend keeping it simple, avoid using too many hair products, like gel or hair spray, It can build up on your scalp.
 “Also, remember to wash your head of hair immediately after the exercise to get rid of unwanted bacteria or dirt.”
 Red spots on the scalp aren’t very common.
-Keeping your scalp washing and clean your head or hair well can prevent you from ever having it.
+Keeping your scalp washing and cleaning your head or hair well can prevent you from ever having it.

 Just as you will never go to bed with makeup, you should never go to bed with any product in your hair.
 If you use sprays, gels, etc, Rinse quickly when you get home.
 Wash your comb, hairbrush, hats, and pillowcases regularly.
 It doesn’t matter where the red spots on the skin appear, the causes are mostly the same.
 Another reason you are in control is your diet.